 2. Choose Your Social Presences Wisely

-Now that you’ve learned which networks are best for your audience, let’s cross-check it with which network is best for your business.
+Now that you’ve learned which networks are best for your audience, let’s cross-check which network is best for your business.
 The goal here is to commit to only one or two networks.

-- Vine, Snapchat, and YouTube are great for brands with access to professional-level production equipment and a sense of humor.
+- TikTok, Snapchat, and YouTube are great for brands with access to professional-level production equipment and a sense of humor.
 These platforms are very much specific to video content and require a large time commitment to produce exceptional content.

-- Houzz and Porch are great for home improvement brands, contractors and homebuilders with plenty of pictures of completed work and knowledge to share.
+- Houzz and Porch are great for home improvement brands, contractors, and homebuilders with plenty of pictures of completed work and knowledge to share.
 Those that want to have work done or start a home project look to Houzz and Porch.
 Houzz and Porch are also great places for your happy customers to leave reviews.
 After all, positively reviewed companies usually win projects over those with no reviews and no online presence.

 3. Choose a Consistent Social Media Handle Across Platforms

 Every social network requires a “handle” or name.
 Make yours consistent, and make sure it’s available to claim on all networks.
-Whatever you pick for Facebook should be used on Twitter and Instagram and Pinterest and any other network you sign up for.
+Whatever you pick for Facebook should be used on Twitter, Instagram, Pinterest, and any other network you sign up for.
 In theory, fans will start tagging you on Instagram and tweeting to you on Twitter.
 They can’t do that if your name is confusing.
 For Facebook, you’ll have to claim your “vanity URL,” too—it’s much easier and prettier to share than an extra-long link with lots of numbers at the end.
 Claim your vanity URL at facebook.com/username.
 These small steps will go a long way in brand consistency and helping your audience find you.

 4. Create a Strategy and a Pipeline of Content